 District administrators formed a 15-member Reentry Task Force charged with researching and learning everything they could about the ways other states and districts were approaching the next school year while carefully protecting student and staff health and wellbeing.

 Subcommittees or working groups made up of school administrators at each grade band — elementary, middle and high — and members of individual divisions and departments created detailed proposals describing their recommendations for what learning might look like in the fall.

 Their work then went to focus groups of parents, doctors, students, teachers, nurses, support staff, etc., for feedback.

 In addition, the district initiated a new tool called Thoughtexchange to gather the thoughts and suggestions of parents and employees that we need to consider as we plan to reopen our schools this fall after the COVID-19 school closures this March.

 The feedback gathered from the focus groups and the Thoughtexchange went to another team, the Drafting Team.
-That team will improve the original detailed proposals using the work of those groups.
+That team improved the original detailed proposals using the work of those groups.